jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 }
 ```

-In Circular it is also a command definition, contained within another command definition:
+In Circular it is also: a command definition, contained within another command definition:

 <img src="images/1.%20Commands%20Main%20Concepts.017.png" width="100" />